 "Kinfolks" is not your typical family history book.
 It is a unique collection of history, stories, maps, folklore, timelines and trivia designed to appeal to young and old alike.
 The book is a primer for novice family historians and a valuable supplement for the more experienced researcher.

-Part of any profits from the sale of this book will be donated to preserve the history of the Thompson and allied famlies.
-Planned projects include Confederate service grave markers for Richard W. Thompson at Watermelon Creek Cemetery and John Thompson at Odum City Cemetery.
+Part of the proceeds from the sale of this book have been and will continue to be used to preserve the history of the Thompson and allied famlies.
+Confederate service grave markers have been placed for Richard W. Thompson at Watermelon Creek Cemetery and John Thompson at Odum City Cemetery.
 A new grave marker for Pete Thompson at Bristol Cemetery is also planned.

-Tales of Old Tattnall and Evans is a full size 8 x 11 hard cover book with 275 pages published by PrinTech of Glennville.
+Tales of Old Tattnall and Evans by Nancy Evans Crosby is a full size 8 x 11 hard cover book with 275 pages published by PrinTech of Glennville.
 Books can be purchased at the Evans County Chamber of Commerce in Claxton, in Reidsville at the County Commissioners Office on first floor in the Restored Tattnall Court House and at the Glennville Sentinel.
-Statesboro Regional Library is sponsoring a book signing for Crosby on Tuesday, November 20th from 5-7 p.m. at the Evans County Library and another in Statesboro on Thursday, November 29th from 5-7 p.m. at the Statesboro Regional Library.
-She will appear on WTOC Mid-Morning Live at10 a.m. on November 20th and have a booth at Reidsville Christmas Festival on November 24th and at Christmas Cobbtown Style on December 1st.
-On November 30th Mrs. Crosby will be at First Citizens Bank in Glennville from 10-2.
 More information is available at www.tattnallroots.com.

 Full Size Hardback Leather-like 8 1/2 x 11" Book $64.20 (includes $4.20 Ga Tax) Add $5.15 for Padded Envelope or $12.50 box.
 Send Check or m.o.,Nancy Crosby,1308 Sea Way NE, Townsend 31331